grumdrig/slog/NOTES.md

 TODO (here in 2025) to make game casually playable in chinbreak.html
 ====================================================================

+√ Player strat options
-- Settings dialog for wallpaper, at least
+√ Settings dialog for wallpaper, at least
 - Save and load current game
 - General friendliness of user experience when open site and clicking icons
 - Library of strategies